giu-ferreira-cientista/kafka-spark-pinot-superset-flask-airflow/README.md

 # Include Spark Structured Streaming Processing
 open 8888 port on your browser

-# Shell into spark-1 Container
+# Shell into spark Container
 $ jupyter notebook list

 copy and paste token on your browser